Microgecko helenae

-Microgecko helenae, also known commonly as the banded dwarf gecko, Helen's banded dwarf gecko, Helen's tiny gecko, the Khuristan dwarf gecko, or the Khuzestan dwarf gecko, is a species of lizard in the family Gekkonidae.
-The species is endemic to western Iran.
+Microgecko helenae, also known commonly as the banded dwarf gecko, Helen's banded dwarf gecko, Helen's tiny gecko, the Khuristan dwarf gecko, and the Khuzestan dwarf gecko, is a species of lizard in the family Gekkonidae.
+The species is endemic to Iran.
+There are two recognized subspecies.

 Etymology

 The specific name, helenae, is in honor of Helena Nikolsky.

+Geographic range

+M. helenae is found in western Iran.

+Habitat

+The preferred natural habitats of M. helenae are forest, shrubland, and grassland, at altitudes up to 1,500 m.

+Description

+Adults of M. helenae have a snout-to-vent length (SVL) of 15.0–26.2 mm.